 Metal roofs don’t get much more complicated than this in the middle of Miami Dade with four attached flat roofs.
 Roofer Mike breaks it down with an emphasis on the more important aspects of metal roofing.

 These metal roofs in Miami Springs had it all.
 They included four attached flat roofs, six valleys, chimney, cricket, six vertical walls and a scupper replacement with back-up.
-There were concrete flat roof additions built across the front of the house over the porch and carports.
-Before we could do anything we had to build a bridge just to access the job.
+There was a concrete flat roof addition built across the front of the house over the porch and carports.
+This structure was not included in the projects scope of work but created a logistical nightmare as far as accessibility was concerned.
+Before we could do anything we had to build a bridge just to bring materials, equipment and people in.
+Just as importantly, we needed a way out with the trash!

 In a recent video I stated that the most important aspect unique to metal roofs was the importance of the manufacturer and installer.
 Who is producing the trim pieces and panels?
 Who is installing them?
 Years ago, after visiting most of the local metal shops, we settled on East Coast Metals.
 Their facility was bigger, more modern and 100% dedicated to metal roofing.
 Our installers are very experienced beginning with the foreman, who has 25 years of Miami roofing under his belt.